Omega-3 For Kids: Safety, Benefits, Side Effects & Dosage

 Image: Shutterstock

 Yes, children can take omega-3 fatty acids by incorporating foods rich in these nutrients into their diet.
-Dietary supplements, such as fish oil supplements, are also available and may be used if diet alone does not provide recommended amounts.
+Dietary supplements, such as fish oil supplements, or plant-based options like algae oil for vegetarian families, are also available and may be used if diet alone does not provide the recommended amounts.
 You should talk to your pediatrician or a dietician before giving omega-3 fatty acid supplements to your child (3).

 What Are The Benefits Of Omega-3 For Children?